Thurston County reports 28 COVID-19 cases on Thursday, increasing overall total to 6,747

 The state Department of Health had reported 326,159 confirmed and probable cases and 4,633 deaths as of Thursday.

-In the U.S., 27.3 million cases have been reported as of Thursday with more than 475,000 deaths, according to Johns Hopkins University data.
+In the U.S., 27.4 million cases had been reported as of Friday with more than 479,000 deaths, according to Johns Hopkins University data.

-Globally, more than 107.7 million cases have been reported and more than 2.3 million people have died as of Thursday, the data show.
+Globally, more than 108 million cases had been reported and 2.38 million people had died as of Friday, the data show.

 Comments